 Person 2: “I agree.
 Let’s do that.
 We have to weigh everyone in once a week.
-I’ll go buy a scale!
+I’ll buy a scale!
 Let’s print some stuff off the Internet about low carb diets and pass it around.
 Who wants to do that?”

 Person 3: “I’ll do it; I know a good website.
 It’s the one that I used last year when I lost all of that weight.
-Now I’ve gained it all back, but I’ve wanted to try it again anyways.”
+Now I’ve gained it all back, but I’ve wanted to try it again anyway.”

-Person 4: “OK, maybe we should like bring in samples of high protein foods for people to try.
+Person 4: “OK, maybe we should like to bring in samples of high protein foods for people to try.
 Hey, are we going to do anything with that health assessment thing we have through our insurance company?”

 Person 2: “I agree.
 Smoking is gross.
-We should have a support group to help them quit, you know, where they can all go and talk about what’s working and what’s making it hard to quit.
+We should have a support group to help them quit, where they can all go and talk about what’s working and what’s making it hard to quit.
 We can give them a sheet with deep breathing exercise instruction on it.
 You know, how you’re supposed to breathe from your belly when you’re stressed or whatever.”

 Person 3: “We will have to do the group thing after work, though.
 We can’t have them doing that on work time.
 There’s way, way too much to do right now.
 My department is going on mandatory overtime next week.”